Shuffle/Shuffle-docs/docs/creators.md

 Additionally, if the workflow's type is "Subflow", make sure to add relevant return values in case of failure to the "Default return value" field.

 ### Publishing subflows and trigger-workflows
 Trigger workflows are workflows that act as "Triggers" for a specific App.
 The goal with trigger workflows is to get specific information from an App, then hand it over to a Subflow.
-Subflows are Workflows that receive some "Standard" inforamtion, using our [Standardized Data scripts](https://github.com/Shuffle/python-apps/blob/4ba237a8d9483b34d1a3de83c16920dc9dde502a/shuffle-tools/1.2.0/src/app.py#L2270).
+Subflows are Workflows that receive some "Standard" information, using our [Standardized Data scripts](https://github.com/Shuffle/python-apps/blob/4ba237a8d9483b34d1a3de83c16920dc9dde502a/shuffle-tools/1.2.0/src/app.py#L2270).
 Trigger and Subflows exist to help all users build and experience workflows faster, by acting as templates that Shuffle itself as a platform can stitch together.

 A good example of this is Email.
 A typical usecase is "When I get an email, enrich it and send it to a ticketing system".
 This is then split into two main sections, and a last section for enrichment:

-1. A trigger worfklow: "When I get an email"
+1. A trigger workflow: "When I get an email"
 2. A subflow: "Send it to the ticketing system"
 3. A subflow system for enrichment: "enrich it"